judahhooper/sam-hooper-portfolio-website/README.md

-# sam-hooper-portfolio-website
+// Sam Hooper Portfolio Website //
-photography portfolio website to display the godlike genius of my younger brother
+The goal of this website is to create a multi page website to display the professional photography work of my brother and act as a place to attract clients.